Kitware/VTK/Documentation/release/dev/wasm-bokeh-blur-gles.md

 The fragment shader that normalizes integer textures for reading pixels back declares a precision for its `usampler2D`, which has no default in GLES and made the shader fail to compile on strict drivers.

+The `vtkSSAOPass` blur shader divides by the SSAO texture size as a `vec2`; GLSL ES 3.00 has no implicit conversion for the `ivec2` that `textureSize` returns, so the blurred variant of the pass never compiled there.